 Understanding Victoria’s Vacant Residential Land Tax: Key Updates and Implications

-The Vacant Residential Land Tax (VRLT) is in addition to the current Land Tax and short-term rental tax property owners are now facing.
+The Victorian Government has passed significant legislation aimed at property owners who hold vacant residential properties, including holiday homes, for more than six months within a calendar year.
+The Vacant Residential Land Tax is in addition to the current Land Tax and the Short-Term Rental Tax that property owners are now facing.

 • Banyule